-We can be forgetful people and especially when it comes to giving thanks to the Lord.
+We can be forgetful people, especially when it comes to giving thanks to the Lord.
 So many times, I ask the Lord for things in prayer and forget to give thanks when I receive them.
-I forget to give thanks to the things I didn’t ask for, but the Lord knew I needed them and gave them to me out of His love for me.
+I forget to give thanks for the things I didn’t ask for, but the Lord knew I needed them and gave them to me out of His love for me.
 My heart can be so self-focused, and I forget to look and give credit and praise to the One I owe for all things.

 With the season of Thanksgiving upon us, our minds seem to recognize the blessings the Lord has provided for us, and our hearts seem to be more thankful this time of year.
 But the reality is, this really should be the attitude we have daily as believers.How often can we forget the 20 things the Lord granted us and focus on that one prayer request that seemed to go unanswered?

 How often can we forget the 20 things the Lord granted us and focus on that one prayer request that seemed to go unanswered?